 - Perform SI simulation and measurements on characterization boards

 - Procure or develop custom test accessories

-- Perform debugging and PHY tuning on first silicon
+- Perform debugging and PHY tuning on the first silicon

 - Perform higher volume bench characterization over multiple PVT corners

 - Provide turnkey characterization test setup in customer’s lab using GRL’s Test Automation Framework